Alfredo Alonso: Spanish Broadcasting System

-In 1993, he left Radio & Musica, Tampa to take over management of Spanish Broadcasting System New York serving as Vice President/Market Manager of WSKQ-FM, WPAT-FM and WSKQ New York from April 1993 to July 1996.
-Alonso re-formatted WSKQ-FM from KQ 97.9 to Mega 97.9 a move that helped establish WSKQ into a powerhouse radio station.
-In a short period the station moved into a top position in ratings and revenues.
-The overall improvement in operations allowed SBS to purchase WPAT-93.1 FM New York which became a Spanish station under his management.
-Alonso consulted Spanish Broadcasting System's launch of KLAX-FM in Los Angeles known as La X 97.9 in 1992 before joining the company full-time.
-KLAX-FM became the first Spanish-language radio station in Los Angeles to reach the number one ranking in Arbitron audience share.
-He left SBS in 1996 to form his own Spanish radio company, Mega Broadcasting.
+In May 1993, he joined Spanish Broadcasting System New York serving as Vice President/Market Manager of WSKQ-FM and WSKQ New York.
+Later that year Alonso re-launched WSKQ-FM known then as KQ 97.9, a Spanish Adult Contemporary station to a Tropical music based format Mega 97.9, the move quickly established WSKQ into a powerhouse radio station.
+In a short period Mega 97.9 moved into a top ratings and revenue position.
+The overall improvement allowed SBS to purchase WPAT FM Suave 93.1 FM New York which became the company's second Spanish FM station under his leadership.
+Prior to joining the company Alonso guided Spanish Broadcasting System owner Raul Alarcon Jr. in the implementation of KSKQ-FM in Los Angeles into KLAX-FM La X 97.9 in August 1992.
+KLAX-FM became the first Spanish-language radio station in Los Angeles to reach the number one ranking in Arbitron audience share and a top billing station.
+After his successful run Alonso left SBS in April 1996 to form his own Spanish radio company, Mega Broadcasting.

 Mega Broadcasting

-In 1996, he formed Mega Broadcasting to purchase WURD Philadelphia.
+In July 1996, he founded Mega Broadcasting LLC with the purchase of WURD.
+The gospel station was changed to Mega 900 Philadelphia.
 The initial success allowed the company to quickly expand in a two-year period.
 The company purchased additional radio stations in WKDL Washington DC, WNEZ Hartford and WBDN Tampa.
 As principal owner he served as president and CEO until 1998.
 [10].
-The company was renamed Mega Communications in October 1998 after selling majority stake to New York-based Lindemann Capital in a leveraged buyout.
+The company was renamed Mega Communications in October 1998 after selling majority stake to New York-based Lindemann Capital in a leveraged buyout for $14.1 million dollars.
 He remained a limited partner, president and CEO of the new company, during his tenure the company expanded into several new markets, including, Orlando, Boston and New York.
-In 2002, he transferred to vice chairman.
-In 2004 he resigned his position after selling his remaining ownership shares to Adam Lindemann.
+In 2002, he transferred to Vice Chairman.
+In 2004 he stepped down after selling his remaining ownership shares to Adam Lindemann.
 During his tenure with Mega Communications he was a partner with billionaire businessmen George Lindemann and son Adam Lindemann from 1998 to 2004.

 GOAL merchandising

-After departing Clear Channel Radio in 2011, he started a private equity firm to invest in startup companies, real estate and Spanish themed eateries.
+After departing Clear Channel Radio in 2011, he established an Angel investment firm for startup companies, real estate and Spanish themed eateries.
+He has also served on numerous board of directors.

 Personal life

-He is married to Eugenia Carolina Velazquez.
+He is married to Eugenia Carolina Alonso (Velazquez) since 1983.
 He has one son, Adam Alonso; one daughter, Amanda Alonso.
-He currently resides in northern New Jersey.
+He currently resides in Florida and northern New Jersey.